yjacobo3573/07-recyclerview/README.md

-# Introduction to Android RecyclerView
+# Lists in Android with RecyclerView

-This project contains code regarding the basic use of the RecyclerView class.
-In the project you'll find the following branches:
+Android project used as introduction to RecyclerView, as part of the elective course &quot;CPSC-3367 Mobile Apps Development&quot; from UA Little Rock

+## Description

+Simple app used to illustrate the use of the RecyclerView class to create a efficent lists in Android

+## Branches

+- 1-basic-recyclerview-starter.
+Following the TODO comments you will be able to get a result very similar to the one available in branch 2-basic-recyclerview.
-* basic-recyclerview: This branch contains the code relative to the definition and basic use of a RecyclerView element
+- 2-basic-recyclerview.
+It contains the code relative to the definition and basic use of a RecyclerView component to display a list of items.
-* basic-recyclerview-starter: Following the TODO comments you'll can get a result very similar to the one available in basic-recyclerview
+- 3-click-handling-recyclerview-starter.
+Following the TODO comments you&#39;ll can get a result very similar to the one available in branch 4-click-handling-recyclerview.
-* click-handling-recyclerview: This branch contains the code necessary to handle click events on RecyclerView items
+- 4-click-handling-recyclerview.
+It contains the code necessary to handle click events on RecyclerView items.
-* click-handling-recyclerview-starter: Following the TODO comments you'll can get a result very similar to the one available in click-handling-recyclerview
-* sectioned-recyclerview: This branch contains the code necessary to define different sections and the corresponding section headers in a RecyclerView-based list
-* sectioned-recyclerview-starter: Following the TODO comments you'll can get a result very similar to the one available in sectioned-recyclerview
+- 5-changes-recyclerview-starter.
+Following the TODO comments you&#39;ll can get a result very similar to the one available in 6-changes-recyclerview.
-* changes-recyclerview: This branch contains the code necessary to add and remote items in a RecyclerView-based list
+- 6-changes-recyclerview.
+It contains the code necessary to add and remove items in a RecyclerView-based list.
-* changes-recyclerview-starter: Following the TODO comments you'll can get a result very similar to the one available in changes-recyclerview